wmo-im/wis2box-training/documentation/docs/practical-sessions/environment-variables.md

 WIS2BOX_BROKER_PASSWORD=XXXXXXXX
 ```

-And the following content to `dev.env` to set the storage credentials:
+And the following content to `dev.env` to set the storage credentials (replace XXXXXXXX with your own password)

 ```bash
 # storage credentials